 However, there is a huge difference between using broccoli florets and broccoli pieces.

 The broccoli florets are just that – they are the tender dark green clumps at the end of the broccoli stalks.
-Frozen broccoli pieces include some of the tender florets and a lot of the more fibrous stalks.
+Frozen broccoli pieces include some of the tender florets and often a lot of the more fibrous stalks.

 One time, I made the mistake of using frozen broccoli pieces instead of broccoli florets.
 The casserole was filled with tough, chewy pieces of broccoli stalks that just weren’t very appealing.